-Case 3 is an SAD FIH study in which an effect on the QTc interval exceeding 10 msec could not be excluded, despite nonclinical assays, which were deemed negative at clinically relevant plasma concentration levels.
-The sponsor decided to implement procedures and to analyze the ECG data obtained from the FIH SAD study early in the program, which helped in making an informed decision on subsequent development.
-Concentration-QTc analysis applied to the data from the FIH SAD study indicated a dose-dependent effect on QT interval, with >10 msec $\Delta\Delta$ QTcF at an exposure close to the anticipated efficacious human exposure.
+Case 3 is SAD FIH study in which an effect on the QTc interval exceeding 10 msec could not be excluded, despite non-clinical assays, which were deemed negative at clinically relevant plasma concentration levels.
+The sponsor decided to implement procedures and to analyze obtained ECG data from the FIH SAD study early in the program, which helped making an informed decision on subsequent development.
+Concentration - QTc analysis applied to the data from the FIH SAD study indicated a dose dependent effect on QT interval with >10 msec $\Delta\Delta$ QTcF at an exposure close to the anticipated efficacious human exposure.
 The observed QTcF effect was not predicted by nonclinical assays/studies.
-The hERG assay, as well as selected ion channel inhibition assays, were negative for both compound 3 and its primary metabolite.
-In toxicology studies in nonhuman primates, increases in ECG interval parameters and alterations in waveform morphology were observed at high doses with a high safety margin as compared with the anticipated efficacious human exposure.
-The QTc effect observed in the FIH SAD study, along with the overall benefit-risk assessment, supported the decision of postponing the MAD study and the subsequent clinical development program.
+The hERG assay, as well as selected ion channels inhibition assays, were negative for both Compound 3 and its primary metabolite.
+In toxicology studies in non-human primates, increases in ECG interval parameters and alterations in waveform morphology were observed at high doses with high safety margin as compared to the anticipated efficacious human exposure.
+The QTc effect observed in the FIH SAD study, along with overall benefit-risk assessment, supported the decision of postponing the MAD study and the subsequent clinical development program.

-Amisulpride has a well-characterized QTc effect, based on a previously conducted and published TQT study.
-Amisulpride is a racemic mixture and the sponsor is now developing SEP-4199, nonracemic amisulpride in a ratio of 85:15 (aramisulpride:esamisulpride), for the treatment of bipolar depression, based on stereoselective activity at the 5-HT7 and D2 receptors.
+Amisulpride has a well characterized QTc effect, based on a previously conducted, published TQT study.
+Amisulpride is a racemic mixture and the sponsor is now developing SEP-4199, non-racemic amisulpride in a ratio of 85:15 (aramisulpride:esamisulpride) for the treatment of bipolar depression, based on stereoselective activity at the 5-HT7 and D2 receptors.
 The relative contribution of each enantiomer on the QTc effect was not known.
-A dose-finding study in Japanese and white subjects was therefore conducted to evaluate the QTc effect on SEP-4199 and to optimize the dosing regimen in patient studies.
-The C-QTc analysis demonstrated a slope of the relationship close to that observed in the TQT study (0.015 vs 0.017 msec per ng/mL), and thereby confirmed the observations in nonclinical assays, with equipotent hERG inhibition and QTc prolongation in dogs at high doses.
+A dose finding study in Japanese and White subjects was therefore conducted to evaluate the QTc effect on SEP-4199 and to optimize the dosing regimen in patient studies.
+The C-QTc analysis demonstrated a slope of the relationship close to the one observed in the TQT study (0.015 vs. 0.017 msec per ng/mL) and thereby confirmed the observations in non-clinical assays, with equipotent hERG inhibition and QTc prolongation in dogs at high doses.

-In four of the five examples, the basic linear model described in the white paper on C-QTc analysis was used and turned out to be appropriate for the purpose of assessing the potential effect of the drug on the QTc interval.10 In case 3, both parent and metabolite seemed to contribute to the observed effect.
-In such a case, both analytes need to be considered for modeling in order to exclude hysteresis.
-It should be noted, however, that in this case all three models (parent alone, metabolite alone, and both analytes) came to similar conclusions.
+In 4 of the 5 examples, the basic linear model described in the white paper on C-QTc analysis 10 was used and turned out to be appropriate for the purpose of assessing the potential effect of the drug on the QTc interval.
+In case 3, both parent and metabolite seem to contribute to the observed effect.
+In such a case, both analytes need to be considered for modelling in order to exclude hysteresis.
+It should, however, be noted that in this case, all 3 models (parent alone, metabolite alone and both analytes) came to similar conclusions.
 The set of graphic presentations given here are usually a good basis to judge the appropriateness of the model.
-The quantile plots demonstrate that the model fit is reasonable and that the treatment-specific intercept is small.
+The quantile plots demonstrate that the model fit is reasonable and the treatment specific intercept is small.